andyjgao/andyjgao/content/bookshelf/the-design-of-every-day-things.md

 title = "The Design of Every Day Things"

 +++
+## Review

+The book has a lot of novel concepts that will change the way you think about design and the everyday objects around you.
+It also touches upon the psychology of design and how to design with a more human-centered approach.
+Overall, a really good book to learn about design but unfortunately, at times, a bit redundant.
+For a book that focuses on design, it's ironic that the structure of the book is poorly designed.

+## Notes

 ### The Psychopathology of Everyday Things

 Good Design requires both discoverability and understanding.

 * **Discoverability** is figuring out the possible actions of the product.
 * **Understanding** is how the product is supposed to be used.

 Everyone is a designer; all artificial things are designed-- whether it be the layout of your room or the mechanics of a microwave.